Tobias-Kohn/TigerPython-Parser/README.md

   `setErrorMessage("MISSING_SPACE", "Missing whitespace.")`

+## Supported Python Versions

+The parser was originally written so support Python 2.7 and Python 3.6.
+With Python 3.9, the grammar has significantly changed (including the AST nodes), as the old LL(1)-parser was replaced by a Pegen-parser.
+The structure of this parser and the generated AST therefore deviates quite a bit from the ones used in Python 3.9+.
+Nonetheless, we try to support new syntactic elements or changes to the syntax, but cannot guarantee full compatibility.
+Concerning newer features, the current state is as follows:

+- Assignment expressions (aka the 'Walrus' operator `:=`) are supported and will generate errors when the assignment expression is used as a statement, if the target is anything other than a name or if they are chained;
+- f-Strings are partially supported in that the parser will accept f-strings, but not inspect them any further.
+That is, you can use `f"x = {x}"`, but the parser will not complain about errors such as `f"x = {x"` or `f"x = {x +}"`;
+- Positional only-arguments are, likewise, accepted through the slash in the arguments list.
+However, this is currently not reflected in the AST and no further checks are performed.

 ## Compilation

 The entire project is written in [Scala 2.12](https://scala-lang.org/) / [Scala.js](http://www.scala-js.org/) and uses [sbt](https://www.scala-sbt.org/).

-When `sbt` is installed, go the the project's root directory and use `sbt fastOptJS` or `sbt fullOptJS` to compile the project (`scala.js` supports two compilation modes: fast compilation during development and optimised compilation for production code).
+When `sbt` is installed, go to the project's root directory and use `sbt fastOptJS` or `sbt fullOptJS` to compile the project (`scala.js` supports two compilation modes: fast compilation during development and optimised compilation for production code).
 The output (JavaScript-files) can then be found in `./tpParser/js/target/scala-2.12/`.

 The JS-linker was previsouly configured to output a [JavaScript ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 The line responsible for this is in [build.sbt](build.sbt): `scalaJSLinkerConfig ~= { _.withModuleKind(ModuleKind.ESModule) }`.
-Remove the comments on this line in order to get a an ES module instead of classic JavaScript file (however, `sbt` currently crashes because of an `export` vs. `module.export` error).
+Remove the comments on this line in order to get an ES module instead of classic JavaScript file (however, `sbt` currently crashes because of an `export` vs. `module.export` error).